MHS in Environmental Health

 Grades in Core Courses

-Students must earn a minimum grade on a set of required program-specific core courses: “Pass” for courses offered only on a pass/fail basis and a “C” or higher for master’s students for courses offered for letter grading.
+Students must earn a minimum grade on a set of required program-specific core courses: Pass for courses offered only on a pass/fail basis and a grade of C or higher for master’s students for courses offered for letter grading.
 A student who earns a grade below that threshold in a course that meets a core requirement must, at the next opportunity, make a second attempt to complete the core course by repeating the same course or by completing another course that has been approved by the program director.
 A grade below the threshold on the second attempt may be grounds for dismissal and must be reported to the School’s Committee on Academic Standards.

-Bachelor's/MHS Credit Transfer
+Credit Transfer

 MHS to ScM Transfer Process